 You can view and download digital versions of the G&T handbooks here.
 For more information, review the G&T Admissions Guidelines, which provide an overview of G&T admissions and highlights key dates and actions for schools.

-G&T Request for Testing (RFT): The G&T Request for Testing (RFT) period will open in early October; the deadline for submission is November 13.
+G&T Request for Testing (RFT): The G&T Request for Testing (RFT) period will open in early October; the deadline for submission is around November 2018.
 Families can submit a paper copy of the RFT at their school or at a Family Welcome Center, or submit the RFT online.

 Get ready for Gifted & Talented (G&T) Admissions this fall!
 Students entering kindergarten through third grade can participate in G&T Admissions and their families can prepare by taking these three steps: